About

 Return to top

-A. 8.4 Why is the message "The system xxxx does not have data security and is retrieving remote clipboard data insecurely" being displayed on a slave when I paste clipboard data?
+A. 8.5 Why is the message "The system xxxx does not have data security and is retrieving remote clipboard data insecurely" being displayed on a client when I paste clipboard data?

-This message is alerting you that clipboard data is being copied from a secured slave to an slave without data encryption security active and thus the information being transferred is not encrypted.
+This message is alerting you that clipboard data is being copied from a secured client to an client without data encryption security active and the information being transferred is not encrypted.
 Input Director

 will still allow the copy to occur.
-To avoid this occuring, all slaves need to have data security activated.
+To avoid this happening, all client systems need to have data security activated.

 Return to top